samkbell94/papers/journal.md

 This is where the pretty picutres go (all the data that is in the entire PhD).

 # Acknowledgements
 Katie Joy for her edits, Margaret for her silence, Aimee for her distractions and Quidditch for the injuries.
+Finally SB would like to ackwologde her good FRIEND Ben.